2024 Minnesota House of Representatives election: District 18A

-District 18 includes parts of Mankato and the cities of North Mankato and Kasota.
-Incumbent representative Jeff Brand (DFL) lost his bid for re-election to Republican candidate Erica Schwartz.
+Incumbent DFLer Jeff Brand ran for re-election.
+He was defeated by Republican business owner Erica Schwartz by a three-point margin.

 Brand was previously a St. Peter City Council member and board member of the Coalition of Greater Minnesota Cities.
 Erica Schwartz lives in Nicollet, where she works at a local convenience store owned by her husband; Schwartz ran on inflation, law enforcement and education.
-Schwartz was heard in a side conversation after a fundraiser saying that Democratic are leading the U.S. towards another Holocaust.
+Schwartz was heard in a side conversation after a fundraiser saying that Democrats were leading the U.S. towards another Holocaust.
 She apologized for the comment.